michellecaii/cpu_scheduler/README.md

 - Do not remove any provided fields in the `process_info` struct.
 - Feel free to add additional fields or functions as necessary for your specific scheduling needs.

-## Contributing

-Contributions to improve the simulation or add new features are welcome.
-Please ensure to maintain the coding standards and provide comments wherever necessary.